parcelvalue/api/docs/Endpoints/Shipments/DocumentStructure.md

 (*) except for the `/shipments/save` endpoint, where `packages` can be omitted;

 (**) insurance is optional, however if one field is filled then the other must also be filled;
+Currently the insurance rate is NOT included in the A.P.I. rating, but if this is requested (by filling in the goods description and value fields) it will be invoiced at the end of the month according to the agreed rates; you can check the costs of the insurance policy with the ParcelValue Customer Service by writing to info@parcelvalue.eu

 (****) if `shipDate` is omitted, it will be managed by the system;